 Okay, on with my story!

-In 2009, I had found the vegan lifestyle and even dabbled in raw veganism but at that point being so young with very few role models on the topic, I couldn’t stick with it.
-In August of 2013, when I was just 24 years young, I discovered the HCLF (high carb low fat) lifestyle.
+I first become interested in vegan lifestyle in 2009, I even dabbled in raw veganism at the time.
+Then in August of 2013, when I was just 24 years old, I discovered the HCLF (high carb low fat) lifestyle.
 At first, this lifestyle inspired me to stay mostly raw, fruitarian for 4 years.
-During this time my diet consisted of excessive amounts of high glycemic fruits, virtually no healthy fats, and in the last 2 years of this time period, I also incorporated some high carb cooked veggies and roots for dinner.
+During this time my diet consisted of excessive amounts of high glycemic fruits like bananas and dates, virtually no healthy fats, and in the last 2 years of this time period, I also incorporated some high carb cooked veggies and roots for dinner.
 For me, following this strict, high fruit diet resulted in:

 -loss of skin elasticity